AdobeDocs/experience-manager-screens.en/help/user-guide/voice-recognition.md

 The **Main** channel is playing its content, but when you use words with keyword **hot** such as *I would like to have a hot drink*, the channel starts playing the contents of the **HotDrinks** channel.

-Similarly, if you use word with a keyword **cold** such as *I would like to haves something cold*, the the channel starts playing the contents of the **ColdDrinks** channel.
+Similarly, if you use word with a keyword **cold** such as *I would like to haves something cold*, the channel starts playing the contents of the **ColdDrinks** channel.

 **Desired Output for Split Screens Channel**